dmijatovic/go-oauth2-api/README.md

 I did [similair approach with NodeJS](https://github.com/dmijatovic/ts-polka-oauth) using Polka web server and PotsgreSQL.
 The footpring of NodeJS solution is larger.
 The minimum image size I achived is 40MB for web server.
 In the NodeJS solution I also used NGINX as reverse proxy and potentialy as SSL provider.
 For Go it seems that all can be implemented within Go which I plan to do later :-).

+## Usage

+This server can be used via docker-compose file.

+`docker-compose up -d` to run server on localhost:8080 in detached mode.
+`docker-compose down` to stop the service.

+For more information about the setup and the project itself see the rest of README.

+### API points

+The following api points are available (by default on localhost:8080).

+- `\` (GET): home route with simple static html
+- `\login` (POST): login route defined in routes\login.go file
+- `\verify` (GET,POST): jwt verification point
+- `\users` (GET,POST,PUT,DELETE): CRUD user management.
+Protected routes.
+Defined in `routes\users.go` file

 ## Requirements

 This module depends on Postgres database.
-The postgres container is included in the docker-compose file of dv4food project.
+The postgres container is included in the docker-compose file.
+User table is created on initialization of postgres container.
 The database connection parameters are defined in oauth2.env file.
+Defaults should work out-of-the-box when using docker-compose file.

 ### Users table

-This module expects users table with the following structure.
+This module expects users table with the structure as defined below.
 The table is defined in init.sql of postgres folder.
-The inital user created is `demo.user@gmail.com` and the password is `password`.
+The inital user is `demo.user@gmail.com` and the password is `password`.
+Note that password value is hashed using bcrypt.

 ```sql
 CREATE TABLE users (